 I always say there is no “typical” day in a Parks and Recreation department.
 It depends on what season we are currently in or large event or project we have in the works.
 My job is to coordinate all Parks and Recreation Marketing efforts with our Public Communities Department—I consider myself a parks liaison.
-I meet constantly with Parks Supervisors to assist them in promoting events, programs and initiatives.
-Projects include; seasonal guides, department emails, blogs, signage plans, event/program marketing plans, update website, etc.
+I meet constantly with Parks Supervisors to assist them in promoting events, programs, and initiatives.
+Projects include; seasonal guides, department emails, blogs, signage plans, event/program marketing plans, updating the website, etc.

-What is your favorite part about working for the Parks and Recreation department and ultimately the city of College Station?
+What is your favorite part about working for the Parks and Recreation Department and ultimately the city of College Station?

 I love the opportunity to promote the quality of life that Parks and Recreation offers to any community.
-Growing up in College Station and working as a part-time employee for many years has provided me with a unique perspective and view—how lucky am I that I get to help promote programs, parks and events that I either grew up utilizing or worked in?
+Growing up in College Station and working as a part-time employee for many years has provided me with a unique perspective and view—how lucky am I that I get to help promote programs, parks, and events that I either grew up utilizing or worked in?
 I love the mission of our department and it’s a privilege to work here.

 What is it like working in a department that works closely with sports?

 As a huge competitor and ASA softball player, athletic programs and events are one of my favorite things about the Parks and Recreation Department.
-Athletics play a huge role in our department and with the sports tourism industry our department has become a significant economic driver in our community.
+Athletics play a huge role in our department and with the sports tourism industry, our department has become a significant economic driver in our community.

 Are there any challenges you face while working in a male-dominated profession?

-I grew up with the mentally that I can do whatever I set my mind to, so gender has never been a hindrance for me—even in the workplace.
+I grew up with the mentality that I can do whatever I set my mind to, so gender has never been a hindrance for me—even in the workplace.
 Most women grow up thinking you have to have a certain “attitude” to excel in a male-dominated profession but that is not true.
 Men and women are different and that’s a fact, but our feminine energy and female point of view can give any profession a unique insight.

 What advice do you have for young women who wish to join the world of hospitality?